 With GuateGo you can book bus and flight tickets in Mexico and Latin America as well as private transfers and bundle tours so you can make a day out of the journey by stopping off at some interesting places along the way to your destination.
 Check them out here.

-Offbeat Small Group Tours of Mexico
+Tours of Mexico

 Vibe Adventures have some amazing interactive, diverse, authentic and fun small group tours that take you off the beaten track to see loads of cool places.
 This 15 day Hidden Gems of Oaxaca Tour is the most similar group tour to my route with many added extras and off beat places that I, as a solo female independent traveller with no Spanish skills, was unable to get to.
-Use the code ‘Back2Travel’ to get 5% off all tours.

 I kinda wish I’d taken this tour now!
 You can see everything in this itinerary and so much more.
 Starting and ending in Mexico City, you’ll explore so much of the rich cultural and natural diversity of Oaxaca.
-As well as popular destinations like Mexico City, Puerto Escondido, Mazunte, San Jose del Pacifico, Oaxaca City and Pueblo you’ll also visit so many interesting off beat gems including historic and picturesque towns, colonial cities, magical temple towns, ex haciendas and indigenous villages, fascinating archaeological sites, national parks and nature reserves, hot springs, hidden caves and beautiful beaches.
+The tour visits all the popular destinations like Mexico City, Puerto Escondido, Mazunte, San Jose del Pacifico, Oaxaca City and Pueblo.

+As you can see, there’s so much to see in Mexico.
 I hope this post helped you to plan your Mexico City and Oaxaca itinerary and that you have an amazing trip to Mexico!

 Read More of my Mexico Travel Blogs: